blindsidenetworks/oae-meetups/README.md

 **Recording capability enabled by default in new meetings** - specifies whether or not recording is enabled by default in meetups

-**Enable all moderator capability** - specifies whether or not all moderator features are available
+**Enable all moderator capability** - specifies whether or not all users in the meetup are moderators

 **All moderator capability enabled by default in new meetings** - specifies whether or not all moderator capability is enabled by default

-**Default visibility for a new meeting** - specifies which tenant group can access the meetup
+**Default visibility for a new meeting** - specifies which tenant members group can access the meetup
+* Public - all users can access the meetup
+* Authenticated Users - all logged in users can access the meetup
+* Private - only group members can access the meetup

 **Note:** don't forget to save the configuration!